Link Group Elements

 -

 Page: This section displays a link to the page your link redirects to when clicked.
-To modify the page linked to your menu link, you cannot edit it directly.
-Instead, you will need to delete the menu link and create a new one with the desired page.
+To modify the page linked to your menu link, you will need to delete the menu link and create a new one with the desired page.

 -